TCLamnidis/BareBonesBash/README.md

 <p align="center"><img title="Source: https://giphy.com/gifs/teamcoco-germany-berlin-3o6Ztk4xTVAnfqYPn2" src="https://media.giphy.com/media/3o6Ztk4xTVAnfqYPn2/source.gif" width="20%"> <img title="Source: https://giphy.com/gifs/guys-call-ethiopia-QWXhaNjfwuNs4" src="https://media.giphy.com/media/QWXhaNjfwuNs4/giphy-tumblr.gif" width="20%"></p>

-Now let's look around at out current location and see what we can find within our home directories.
+Now let's look around at our current location and see what we can find within our home directory.
 We can use the command `ls`, shorthand for "list", which will (surprise surprise) list the directory contents.

 ```bash
 ls

 ```

 Your home directory should come equipped with multiple subdirectories like